jcbatitis/data-analytics/README.md

 ## Advanced Programming - Assignment 2

-To run the compiled Data Analytics JAR file, use this command without the quotes:
+As making an executable program hasn’t been taught in the lectures, a JAR file has been compiled.
+To run the “Data Analytics” JAR file, use this command without the quotes:

 "java -jar {module paths} {jar path}"